 ASTA is part of a coalition of over 125 performing arts organizations which commissioned a study on aerosol rates produced by activities in music, speech, debate, and theatre.
-Over the last month, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.
+This summer, researchers at the University of Colorado Boulder and the University of Maryland have been hard at work gathering preliminary results.

 Disclaimer: All information provided through the study is to be used strictly for general consideration.
 The information will be updated when new data becomes available.
-When sharing this information, please use the web link instead of the PDF document.
+When sharing this information, please use the web link for the latest information.

 We encourage you to share the preliminary study results

 - The third release of preliminary results was shared November 13.